 "A Conference may exercise the functions of an Association when they are delegated to it by an Association or where no Association exists."

 Yes!
 Out of the 36 Conferences within the United Church of Christ, 10 of them function as an Association with several other Conferences/Associations in discernment.

-If someone has the history of the E&R boundaries prior to the formation of the UCC in 1957, please share as it is the assumption that the Associations roughly aligned with the judicatory boundaries that existed in the E&R.
+If someone has the history of the E&R boundaries prior to the formation of the UCC in 1957, please share as it is the assumption that the Associations roughly aligned with the E&R judicatory boundaries that existed in Texas and Lousianna.

 Yes, Associations were created at the formation of the SCC and they appeared to have been well funded and effeciently function for many (but not all) Associations at the time and for many years.

 1. In the past, Association Ministers were partially funded by the Conference.
 It was determined though that the Conference subsidizing the Association Minister did not honor the autonomy of the Conference and the Associations.
 As a result, funding of Association Minister was placed 100% onto the local churches within an Association.